Dunedin Multidisciplinary Health and Development Study: History

-A book, From Child to Adult: Dunedin Multidisciplinary Health and Development Study, was published in 1996 and aimed at presenting the major findings in a form accessible to the non-specialist.
+A book, From Child to Adult: Dunedin Multidisciplinary Health and Development Study, was published in 1996 and aimed to present the major findings in an accessible form to nonspecialists.
 It includes information up to the age-21 assessment.
 A 2023 book, The Origins of You: How Childhood Shapes Later Life, covers many of the later findings.

 This study was awarded the 2016 Prime Minister's Science Prize.
 In 2022, it was awarded the Royal Society Te Apārangi's Rutherford Medal.

 Findings

 The Dunedin Study has found that walking speed is related to small brain differences, that the speed of ageing of one's brain relates to their general speed of ageing, a link between the amount of white matter hyperintensities and a person's rate of cognitive decline, that there are differences in brain structure of people with and without antisocial behaviour in their teenage/young adult years, a link between IQ and brain size; the correspondence of brain structure with poor mental state, cardiovascular fitness, lead exposure, difficult childhoods, childhood self-control, and drug and alcohol use.
 They have also found that children experiencing social isolation between the ages of 5 and 11 were more likely to have poor cardiovascular health, and increased age-related cognitive decline compared to those who were not socially isolated.

-The Dunedin Study has also suggested that poor mental health can cause poor physical health, and increased rates of ageing.
+The Dunedin Study has also suggested that poor mental health can cause poor physical health and increased rates of aging.